 Cross-listed with PHIL 252-01.

 PHIL 252 Philosophy of Art

 Cross-listed with ARTH 252-01.

-This seminar will treat key issues in metaphysics, such as the self and personal identity, free will, universals and particulars, causation, reductionism, naturalism, realism and anti-realism, and the very possibility of metaphysics.
+This seminar will probe key issues in epistemology, such as: the nature of knowledge and justification, the challenge of skepticism, the relation of sense perception to conceptual thought.
 Prerequisites: three prior courses in philosophy, at least two at the 200 level, or permission of the instructor.